-Whether or not the groundhog has predicted an early spring or 6 more weeks of winter, now’s the time to be thinking about preventative healthcare for your horse.
-From hoof care to a deworming schedule, here are 6 things you need to remember when getting your horse ready for the months ahead.
+Whether or not the groundhog has predicted an early spring or six more weeks of winter, now’s the time to begin thinking about preventative healthcare for your horse.
+From hoof care to a deworming schedule, here are six things you need to remember when getting your horse ready for the months ahead.

-Inspect your horse’s hooves daily and trim every 6 to 8 weeks.
-Keeping their hooves neatly trimmed benefits posture and balance, while correcting any abnormalities.
+Inspect your horse’s hooves daily and trim them every six to eight weeks.
+Keeping their hooves neatly trimmed benefits posture and balance while correcting any abnormalities.
 If necessary, schedule an appointment with your farrier to ensure proper fitting shoes.

-What to Check For: Thrush, White Line Disease, loose shoes or nails
+Common Conditions to Check For: Thrush, white line disease, loose shoes or nails

 Ideally, horses should have two dental visits a year.
 If a horse’s teeth become too sharp, it can cause detrimental effects on their health and nutrition.
 Floating (the process of grinding down sharpened points on a horse’s teeth) is an essential part of equine dental care.
 Keeping a horse’s teeth properly floated will help prevent medical issues such as ulcers and back pain.

 Please be advised that dental work should only be performed by a licensed veterinarian or doctors who specialize in equine dental health.

 A deworming schedule for horses should be tailored to their specific needs and concerns.
 During your horse’s wellness exam, fecal matter can be collected and examined to help determine any of your deworming needs.
 On average, deworming should occur every two months.
 The size of turnout and number of pasture mates can increase or decrease the frequency.

 Gastrointestinal Parasites can cause conditions such as (but not limited to) Diarrhea, Impaction, Colic, and in extreme cases, death.